penguineo/blog/content/wish-list.md

 #### Considered

+ 1. Learn DSA.

+#### Dumb

+- I want to build a repository that contains all my other repositories of building things from scratch.

-1. I should start content creation as a hobby.
+- I should start content creation as a hobby.
 It'll take quite a bit of time to get started.
   - Start reading documentation live in front of audience on multiple platforms or on twitch and edit and post it on YouTube or might just do on both.
   - Ofcourse I'll write blog also but I'll do it live if I need to do any update or I might not.

-#### Dumb
+- I want to build my own terminal emulator.
+- I want to build my own kernel.

-- I want to build a repository that contains all my other repositories of building things from scratch.
+- I want to build a code editor.
+- Adding script for fuzzy searching in some of the github commands.
+- Build a compiler.

 ### Projects